armyofevilrobots/helenplatt.ca/content/art/lastleaves2.md

 weight: 50
 ---

-Painting created with Golden acrylic paints including metallics on canvas.
+Painting created with Golden acrylic paints including metallics and gold foil on canvas.
 Includes white wood frame.
 Price does not include shipping.